web3/web3.js/packages/web3-providers/README.md

 #### ProviderAdapterResolver
 The ProviderAdapterResolver resolves an url or an given provider object to the correct adapter.
-This way we can use internally in web3 always the same provider interface and we have no direct dependency to third parties providers.
+This way we use internally in web3 just one provider interface and we have no direct dependency to third parties providers.

 ```
 import {ProvidersModuleFactory} 'web3-providers;